 Sores and ulcerations on the fish's body are also a sign that they have flukes or it could be hole-in-the-head disease.

 Pale or white gills means a parasitic infection such as flukes.

 - A slimy, milky coat on the fish indicates a fluke infection or anchor worms.

 If you notice a fish's gills moving rapidly or irregularly, this could indicate ich, flukes, or constipation.

 Flukes are microscopic parasites that embed themselves in the gills of the goldfish and cause them to become red and swollen.
 The fish will also spend more time near the surface of the water because it will have difficulty breathing as a result of this disease.

-Finally, treat the water with stabilizers and wait for the environment to become stable before re-introducing your fish.
-In the meantime, ask your local aquarium shop to help you diagnose your pet's illness by the symptoms it exhibits, treat him with the medication they recommend and maintain the stability of his environment in order for your goldfish to have the best chance at recovery.
+Finally, treat the water with stabilizers and wait for the environment and water chemistry to equalize before re-introducing your fish.
+In the meantime, ask your local aquarium shop to help you diagnose your pet's illness by the symptoms it exhibits, treat them with the medication they recommend, and maintain the stability of his environment in order for your goldfish to have the best chance at recovery.